mushfoo/kometa-dashboard/planning/continuation-prompt.md

 - **Repository**: https://github.com/mushfoo/kometa-dashboard
 - **Architecture**: Next.js 15, TypeScript strict mode, Tailwind CSS, file-based storage
 - **Systematic Approach**: Follow the established task breakdown structure and commit patterns

+## ⚠️ CRITICAL: Git Workflow Requirements

+**NEVER work directly on the main branch.
+ALWAYS:**

+1. **Create a feature branch first**: `git checkout -b feature/task-description`
+2. **Make all commits on the feature branch**
+3. **Create a pull request** when the task is complete
+4. **Let the CI/CD pipeline validate** the changes before merging

+**This ensures:**

+- Code quality through automated CI checks
+- Proper code review process
+- Protection of the main branch stability
+- Consistent development workflow

 Start by reading the task breakdown file and current git status to determine exactly where to continue development.